leminhtuan2015/Today-I-Learn/mobile_android/android_view_layer.md

 ```

 ### Android LayoutInflater (Inflater)
-* The way to convert XML layout to View bbject
+* The way to convert XML layout to View object (XML Layout to Java Object)
 * Instantiates a **layout XML file** into its **corresponding View objects**
 * Use `getLayoutInflater()` or `getSystemService(Class)`